-High-level failure statistics require a significant amount of meaningful data.
-As we’ll show in the calculations below, the following inputs must be collected as part of your maintenance history:
+Data is important.
+High-level failure statistics require a large amount of meaningful data.
+As we’ll show in the calculations below, the following inputs must be collected as part of your maintenance history.

-As tedious as recording maintenance figures can be, it’s an essential part of improving maintenance operations – identifying items with a high failure rate and finding the root cause of those failures.
+Recording maintenance figures can be tedious.
+Still, it’s an essential part of improving maintenance operations – identifying items with a high failure rate and finding the root cause of those failures.

-This process can be painfully time-consuming when done manually, but it’s made simple with a mobile CMMS like Limble that lets you quickly and easily log reliable data for labor hours and downtime on your phone while you’re performing maintenance tasks.
-Additionally, Limble runs all the calculations of MTTR and MTBF automatically for you, as seen below.
+Doing this manually is painfully time-consuming.
+But it’s made simple with a mobile CMMS like Limble.
+Limble lets you quickly and easily log reliable data for labor hours and downtime on your phone while you’re performing maintenance tasks.
+More than that, Limble runs all the calculations of MTTR and MTBF automatically for you.

 What is MTTR (Mean Time To Repair)?

-To calculate MTTR, divide the total maintenance time by the total number of maintenance actions over a given period of time.
-In other words, you need to sum up the time you’ve spent on the repairs and divide it by the number of repairs you performed.
+To calculate MTTR, you need to add all the time you’ve spent on the repairs and divide it by the number of repairs you performed.